algorandfoundation/puya/README.md

         def hello(self, name: arc4.String) -> arc4.String:
             return "Hello, " + name
     ```

-6. Compile the contract:
+## Usage

+1. Navigate to your contract and compile it:
     ```shell
     algokit compile py contract.py
     ```
-7. You should now have `HelloWorldContract.approval.teal` and `HelloWorldContract.clear.teal` on the file system!
+2. You should now have `HelloWorldContract.approval.teal` and `HelloWorldContract.clear.teal` on the file system!
-8. We generally recommend using ARC-32 and [generated typed clients](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients) to have the most optimal deployment and consumption experience; to do this you need to ask PuyaPy to output an ARC-32 compatible app spec file:
+3. We generally recommend using ARC-32 and [generated typed clients](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients) to have the most optimal deployment and consumption experience; to do this you need to ask PuyaPy to output an ARC-32 compatible app spec file:
     ```shell
     algokit compile py contract.py --output-arc32 --no-output-teal
     ```
-9. You should now have `HelloWorldContract.arc32.json`, which can be generated into a client e.g. using AlgoKit CLI:
+4. You should now have `HelloWorldContract.arc32.json`, which can be generated into a client e.g. using AlgoKit CLI:
     ```shell
     algokit generate client HelloWorldContract.arc32.json --output client.py
     ```
-10. From here you can dive into the [examples](https://github.com/algorandfoundation/puya/tree/main/examples) or look at the [documentation](https://algorandfoundation.github.io/puya/).
+5. From here you can dive into the [examples](https://github.com/algorandfoundation/puya/tree/main/examples) or look at the [documentation](https://algorandfoundation.github.io/puya/).

 ## Examples